xRET2pwn/xret2pwn.github.io/_posts/2022-04-24-Access_Token_Part0x01.md

 2. bInheritHandle // This process inherit the handle
 3. dwProcessId // Process Id of the target process

-Then we need to check if the handle opened successfully or not.
+Then we need to check if the handle is opened successfully or not.

 ![2](/assets/img/posts/Access-Token-Part0x01/2.png)